-Since the PhD candidate had prior knowledge on Computer Vision techniques, he focused his research in the natural interaction methods, but IMT graphical user interfaces, simultaneous multiuser interaction and other related Human Computer Interaction issues are also described as a review work in this PhD research work.
-Multitouch displays are just beginning to be available in mass production, and also the recognition of multitouch gestures is already available through APIs specific of the multitouch display manufacturer.
 Therefore the PhD candidate focused his research on hand gesture recognition in the context of IMT.
 Hand gestures are based in hand postures and motions, including posture changes in some cases, but there is not hardly any change in the appearance of the hand.
 Consequently, a shape based hand gesture recognition approach was chosen.
-The hand is a biological amorphous object, with an uniform interpersonal structure, but highly variable in its size and details, and it can adopt a large set of postures.
-This, joined to the problem of segmenting the hand from the user's arm for hand gesture recognition, made the PhD candidate to choose a gesture recognition approach based in shape skeletons.
+The hand is a biological amorphous object, with an invariant interpersonal structure, but highly variable in its size and details, and it can adopt a large set of postures.
+This, joined to the problem of segmenting the hand from the user's arm for hand gesture recognition.